Di Ying: Career

 Di kicked Hong Kong actress Yammie Lam in the stomach in public making her fall on the ground when they were co-starring in a Taiwanese TV series in 1991, and Di boasted about it in a variety show in 2005, calling her "Lam the big shot" (藍大牌), long after Lam's retirement.

 Personal life

-Di was married to Sun Peng in 1998 and the couple divorced in 2004.
+Di was married to actor and tv show host Sun Peng in 1998 and the couple divorced in 2004.
 Di remarried her ex-husband in 2007.
 The couple has a son named An-Tso "Edward" Sun (孫安佐).

 In 2018, Edward Sun threatened to shoot up the Pennsylvania high school where he was enrolled in as an exchange student.
 He was found to have hundreds of rounds of ammunitions and handgun components that could be assembled into a 9mm handgun.
 He entered an open guilty plea to terrorist threats in the Delaware County Common Pleas Court, and pleaded guilty to illegally possessing ammunition in federal court.